MouseBiteLabs/Power-Cleaner-Tests/README.md

 These data points will be collected for every model of GBA board I am able to test.
 The standard test set up will be with AA batteries, but I will collect one set of data with a lithium ion battery as well to compare.

-I will also record the following information for every tested GBA:
+I will also note the following information for every tested GBA:

 1) Board revision
 2) AGB CPU revision